-- 9. Top priority should continue to be given to maximizing the number of Steelhead recaptures at RST2 by maintaining high capture efficiency at RST2 and smolt marking at RST2-4.
-The length of the trapping period and the trap configurations and locations for Coho and Steelhead were appropriate in recent years, and a similar approach should be applied the future. - 10.
-If resources allow, mark Steelhead parr by capture location to better understand the extent of downstream movement and, in particular, the proportion that are moving downstream of the RST 2 trapping site.
+9. If resources allow, mark Steelhead parr by capture location to better understand the extent of downstream movement and, in particular, the proportion that are moving downstream of the RST2 trapping site.
 Marking would also provide estimates of the capture efficiency of at least RST 2 for this size fish.
 RST captures of Steelhead parr have not been considered and could represent additional production not accounted thus far.

-8.0 REFERENCES
+7.0 REFERENCES